hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 $ history | tail -n7
 ```

 As you may remember from the shell lesson, the pipe '|' sends the output of history to the next program, in this case, tail.
 We have used the -n option to give the last 7 lines.
-Using your knowledge of the shell use the append redirect `'>>'` to create a file called **ngs_workshop_log_XXXX_XX_XX.txt** (Use the four-digit year, two-digit month, and two digit day, e.g. ngs_workshop_log_2015_10_08.txt)
+Using your knowledge of the shell use the append redirect `'>>'` to create a file called **ngs_course_log_XXXX_XX_XX.txt** (Use the four-digit year, two-digit month, and two digit day, e.g. ngs_course_log_2016_02_07.txt)

 You may have noticed that your history may contain the *history* command itself.
 To remove this redundancy from our log, lets use the `vi` text editor to fix the file.
 From the nano screen, you should be able to use your cursor to navigate, type, and delete any redundant lines.